The Tacoma Narrows Bridge

 The Tacoma Narrows was originally built in the summer of 1940 and wouldn’t end up surviving through the year.
 The bridge was not built adequately to survive the strong winds that came through this Puget Sound channel.
 The original Tacoma Narrows would “gallop” on windy days and finally on November 7th 1940 collapsed in to the sound.
 The only life that was lost was that of a cocker spaniel who sealed his fate after biting his rescuer.

 Morning: Start your “Galloping Gertie” day by heading down to the Harbor History Museum where you will find pieces of the original Narrows Bridge.
-Walk the halls of this quant museum and read the history of the beautiful maritime city of Gig Harbor.
+Walk the halls of the museum and read the history of the beautiful maritime city of Gig Harbor.
+Don't miss the museum's "round rock" collection.
+The result of a local competition that started in the 1950s.

 Afternoon: When finished at the museum stroll along Gig Harbor’s waterfront where you will find plenty of shops to step in to.
 When hunger hits settle in to a table at Tide’s Tavern.
 Enjoy the views of the harbor as you munch on a King Salmon Burger and sip your favorite brew.